Saturday, December 19, 2009

 The djun djuns are akin to the bass guitar of West African music.
 Usually a set of three large barrel shaped drums,the djuns are played with sticks, and can be played sitting or standing.
 We will learn the "village" style of playing djuns, and several traditional West African rhythms.
 Finally, we will experience how djembe parts interlock with djun parts for a polyrhythmic fun fest!
 Great for drummers at any level.

-More dancing at the Renewal!
+And by popular demand, More dancing at the Renewal!

 Becky Bickford will presenting West African Dance workshops more info coming soon...